Skip to content

 When the DataFlux Func main program receives a message, it forwards the message to the specified message handler function for processing, thereby completing the subscription message handling.

-2. Connectors Supporting Subscription
+2. Connectors Supporting Subscriptions

 3. Steps